Your Guide to our Unique DiamondScore

 Using DiamondScore is like having your own personal diamond expert.
 Search for diamonds by your desired shape, carat weight and budget then take a look at the first result.
 This is the best quality diamond available for your budget and ideally it should have a DiamondScore of 8 or higher (8.5 is desirable and anything over 9 is simply divine).

 If you’re not getting a high enough DiamondScore, try increasing your budget slightly or dropping the carat weight a little before searching again.

 How can I find a perfect 10?

 You probably can't!
 All diamonds are unique and their 'uniqueness' is governed by imperfections.
 Obviously, the fewer the imperfections the rarer the diamond, but generally speaking every diamond has them.
 So far the highest DiamondScore we've found is 9.96 but if you ever spot the elusive 10 then please let us know. :-)

-If you’d like to talk about any of the diamonds you've identified or would like more information on DiamondScore, we’d be delighted to assist you by phone, live chat or email – or why not make an appointment to see us in Milton Keynes or Hatton Garden?
+If you’d like to talk about any of the diamonds you've identified or would like more information on DiamondScore, we’d be delighted to assist you by phone, live chat or email – or why not make an appointment to see us in London (Hatton Garden), Birmingham (Jewellery Quarter) or Milton Keynes.
 Our extremely knowledgeable diamond advisers will be happy to spend as much time as you need ensuring you have all the information to make the right decision.